sedostheatre/sedos.co.uk/input/policies.md

 * maintaining and protecting the health, safety and welfare of its members and the audiences of the shows that it performs;
 * ensuring that any Sedos Activities are conducted in a COVID-19 secure manner and, at a minimum, in accordance with this policy and the Guidance;
 * ensuring that any venues or locations at which Sedos Activities are undertaken are COVID-19 Secure Venues and, at a minimum, comply with this policy, the Guidance and any other government guidance relevant to that venue; and
 * ensuring that its members, volunteers and non-professionals are afforded the same level of protection to their health and safety as employees and the self-employed.

 ### C. RISK ASSESSMENT

 The COVID-19 risk assessment (attached at Annex 1) shall be reviewed and, if necessary, updated on a regular basis and the risk mitigating actions set out therein shall be put into practice by the Management Committee.
 A copy of the risk assessment and this policy shall be accessible on the Sedos website.

 ### D. VENUES

 Sedos Activities are conducted at a number of venues.
 The two venues where Sedos Activities are most often conducted and over which Sedos has the most control with respect to COVID-19 security are Brewers Hall Gardens (“BHG”) and the Bridewell Theatre.
 The Management Committee, under the supervision of the Board of Trustees shall ensure that:

 * BHG is maintained as a COVID-19 Secure Venue;
 * the Bridewell Theatre and any other space where Sedos Activities take place are COVID-19 Secure Venues for so long as they are being used by Sedos;
-* this policy and a signed version of this [notice](https://assets.publishing.service.gov.uk/media/5f0810563a6f4004158f18bd/staying-covid-19-secure-accessible.pdf) are posted on notice boards in BHG and on the Sedos website; and
+* this policy is posted on the Sedos website; and
 * clear guidance on social distancing and hygiene is provided to audiences before arrival at any performance, for example by email when purchasing tickets, and on any digital marketing and websites.

-#### BHG

-For so long as there is no proven effective vaccine for COVID-19 and transmission of COVID-19 remains a risk, no Sedos Activities of any kind shall occur in BHG unless such Sedos Activities comply with the terms of this policy and the prevailing Guidance (other than any activities by suitable authorised persons that are required to make BHG a COVID-19 Secure Venue or otherwise to bring BHG in compliance with this policy or any other HSE policy or law).
-The maximum number of participants allowed in each space in BHG shall be set by the COVID Compliance Officer from time to time taking into account the prevailing Guidance.
-On the basis of maintaining social distancing of 2m at all times this shall be a maximum of:

-* 14 people for Space 1;
-* 10 people for Space 2;
-* 4 people for the build space (assuming face masks are always used);
-* 1 person for kitchen;
-* 2 people for sewing room (assuming face masks are used when there are two);
-* Props and costume sections only to be used by the production team member(s) responsible for props/costume.

-#### Bridewell Theatre

-For so long as there is no proven effective vaccine for COVID-19 and transmission of COVID-19 remains a risk, no Sedos Activities of any kind shall occur in the Bridewell Theatre unless such Sedos Activities comply with the terms of this policy, any policy of the Bridewell Theatre and the prevailing Guidance.

-#### Other Venues and Locations

 Before any Sedos Activities are conducted at venues other than BHG or the Bridewell Theatre, due diligence shall be done to ensure that such venue is a Covid-19 Secure Venue.
 Any Sedos Activities at such venue shall comply with the terms of this policy, any policy of that venue and the prevailing Guidance.